apache/arrow/docs/source/format/Columnar.rst

 Nested arrays additionally have a sequence of one or more sets of these items, called the **child arrays**.

-Each logical data type has one or more well-defined physical layouts.
+Each logical data type has a well-defined physical layout.
 Here are the different physical layouts defined by Arrow:

 * **Primitive (fixed-size)**: a sequence of values each having the same byte or bit width